 Reading the investigation booklet has disclosed that it was Nathalie and Denis Chabrol who discovered the body… Let’s see what they have to say in their first interrogation…

 In your opinion, which region is infamous for this bottle shape?

-Let’s go back to the crime scene now to apply what you know about wine bottle shapes.
+Let’s go back to the crime scene to test your new knowledge about wine bottle shapes.
 Look at the photo above.
-What is the name of the bottle of white wine that we see on the floor?
-Write your answer without the article!
+What is the name of the bottle of white wine you can see on the floor?
+Write your answer (without the article)!

 You have now arrived at the end of this oeno-police investigation where you have mobilized your sensory abilities and your sense of investigation.
-It is now time to make a decision: who do you think is the culprit for Julien Chabrol’s death?
+It is now time to make a decision: who do you think has perpetrated Julien Chabrol’s murder?